modflowpy/xattree/docs/md/tut.md

 - use `array()` for array variables, ideally specifying their shape by reference to `dims` defined in the same or another `xattree`-decorated class
 - use `field()` for arbitrary attributes or child components &mdash; the former go into `DataTree.attrs`, the latter are described in more detail below

-The clamor recedes to the rustle of many claws grappling for place.
+The clamor recedes as many claws grapple for place.
 A hierarchy forms, seemingly of its own accord.
 Soon there is peace.

 **Note**: `xattree` tries to follow the `xarray` [data model](https://docs.xarray.dev/en/latest/user-guide/terminology.html) and its conventions.
 Notable among these is the fact that a dimension may not live separately from a coordinate or data array.
 Thus a solitary `dim()` indicates a dimension coordinate, and you get an eponymous coordinate array in the `DataTree`.

 **Note**: `xattree` assumes you intend to handle `attrs.field`s separately and ignores them.
 Use `attrs.field()` for attributes you don't want `xattree` to know about.

+### Conversion and validation

+Like `attrs`, `xattree` supports automatic conversion of field values using the `converter` parameter, and field validation using the `validator` parameter.
+This can be useful for mapping values from a format convenient for user input to a more canonical type, e.g. converting "sparse" list input into an array.

+**Note**: array conversion and validation runs *after* the [`attrs` initialization procedure](https://www.attrs.org/en/stable/init.html#order-of-execution) is complete.
+All other conversions/validations are piped through the `attrs` mechanisms.
+Provided you use an `attrs.Converter` with `takes_self=True`, this gives your array conversion functions access to the instance `__dict__` and everything sent to it through `__init__` method arguments, including explicit dimensions and/or parent components whose dimensions the given component may inherit.

 ### Children